Department of Citywide Administrative Services311Search all NYC.gov websites

 Laura Ringelheim

-Ringelheim came to DCAS in 2016 and served as Special Counsel to the DCAS Commissioner, providing legal counsel, analysis, and oversight on agency policy and operations.
-Most recently, she served as the Deputy Commissioner of Real Estate Services where she enhanced the city’s leasing and deed restriction processes, reimagined the design and use of city spaces, and worked collaboratively with agency partners to address their space needs.
+Ringelheim came to DCAS in 2016 and served as special counsel to the DCAS Commissioner, providing legal counsel, analysis, and oversight on agency policy and operations.
+She later served as the deputy commissioner of Real Estate Services where she enhanced the city’s leasing and deed restriction processes, reimagined the design and use of city spaces, and worked collaboratively with agency partners to address their space needs.

-Prior to working at MOCS, Ringelheim served as the General Counsel for the New York City Commission to the United Nations, Consular Corps, and Protocol (subsequently renamed the Mayor’s Office of International Affairs).
-As General Counsel, she served as a key legal advisor for matters involving the City’s role as host to the United Nations and 192 foreign government offices.
+Previously, Ringelheim served as the general counsel for the New York City Commission to the United Nations, Consular Corps, and Protocol (subsequently renamed the Mayor’s Office of International Affairs).
+As general counsel, she served as a key legal advisor for matters involving the City’s role as host to the United Nations and 192 foreign government offices.

 Ringelheim received her undergraduate degree from George Washington University and her law degree from Brooklyn Law School.
 She is admitted to practice law in New York and before the courts of the Southern and Eastern Districts.